Skip to content

 Description

 Live auto-refresh mode.
 Clears the screen and re-fetches data every 30 seconds (configurable with --interval).
-Supports market, funding, futures, options, and arb as targets.
+Supports market, funding, futures, and arb as targets.
+Use --chart, --coin, and --type for watched derivatives or arbitrage views.

 sharpe market